 Dedicated to PA Audiologists.

-Thank you to our Recent Donors for contributing to our PAC FUND!!
+Thank you to our PAC Donors for contributing to our PAC FUND!!

-Joseph Motzko Karen Lemme Jill Knecht Kylie Hill Nicole Balliet Virginia Grim Linda Hartman Janelle Burdette Sherman Lord Nicole Kwak Judy Cruez Natasha Gaston Susan Parr Emma Alscher Jordan Hannold Jenna Loffredo Lauren Echkart Taylor Hill Rebecca Penaranda Emily Frederick Susan Good Michele Chapman Lynne Davis Daniel Nackley Maryann McCullough Nikander Bre Myers Jonette Owen Catherine Marino James Shafer Kamal Elliot Jim Zeiger Robert Petruso II
+Karen Lemme Jill McClelland Kylie Hill Nicole Balliet Virginia Grim Linda Hartman Janelle Burdette Sherman Lord Nicole Kwak Judy Cruez Natasha Gaston Susan Parr Emma Alscher Jordan Hannold Jenna Loffredo Lauren Echkart Taylor Hill Rebecca Penaranda Emily Frederick Susan Good Michele Chapman Lynne Davis Joseph Motzko Daniel Nackley Maryann McCullough Nikander Bre Myers Jonette Owen Catherine Marino James Shafer Kamal Elliot Jim Zeiger Robert Petruso II

 When you or a loved one experiences a hearing problem, it can stress any relationship.
 As a potential consumer of hearing health care services we would like you to make informed choices.
 The following FAQs are the ones most asked by people with hearing loss.
 The Links section also contains several consumer-based hearing health-care web sites.